-A cookie is a small amount of data which contains information that is downloaded to the device from which you access our site.
+A cookie is a small amount of data which contains information that is downloaded to the device from which you access our Website.
 Cookies are useful because they allow us and other websites to recognise your device.
-For more comprehensive information about how cookies work, see http://www.allaboutcookies.org
+For more comprehensive information about how cookies work, see http://www.allaboutcookies.org.

-.
 Cookies are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
-For example, they can allow you to navigate between web pages of our site and remember your preferences such as your language selection.
+For example, they can allow you to navigate between web pages of our Website and remember your preferences such as your language selection.

 • Strictly necessary cookies – These are cookies which are essential for our site to operate such as those which identify you so you can log into your account.
 They allow you to move around our website and use the services you have requested.
 These cookies will be activated when you enter our site and as you use our site.